Healthy Teeth Habits

 - Add fluoride into your routine

 - In addition to brushing twice a day, flossing once a day (usually before bed) can remove any buildup brushing may have missed.
 Food particles can wedge between the teeth and harbor bacteria that can cause cavities and other gum issues.

 - Limit sugary foods and beverages – drink water instead!

 - Studies continue to highlight the significant role that sugar plays in adverse dental health outcomes.
-As delicious as candy and sugary beverages can be, over indulging in these can lead to tooth decay, cavities and other oral issues.
+As delicious as candy and sugary beverages can be, overindulging in these can lead to tooth decay, cavities, and other oral issues.
 Enjoying these once in a while is okay, just make sure to limit yourself to keep your teeth healthy.
-The ADA recommend drinking water or unsweetened tea throughout the day and only drinking sugar-sweetened drinks at meal times and in small volumes.
+The ADA recommends drinking water or unsweetened tea throughout the day and only drinking sugar-sweetened drinks at meal times and in small volumes.

 - Avoid Smoking